There’s a bit to unpack in this episode, so here we go…

 Moroha sees Takechiyo’s dream, which shows a monk (who looks an awful lot like Miroku) leaving him with Jyubei, the corpse dealer that Moroha does work for.
 Takechiyo sees Moroha’s dream.
 In it, we see Moroha being held as a baby by Kagome.
 Kagome gives Moroha the rouge that belonged to Inuyasha’s mother, and then Kagome has Hachi take her away as shadowy figures of Sesshomaru and Kirinmaru approach.
 Unfortunately, we don’t know what happens past this point, because this is where the vision ends.
 Towa sees a vision in which she witnesses the Dream Butterfly taking Setsuna’s dream and going to the Tree of Ages.
 In the vision, she also sees Rin in suspended animation inside the tree.
 It’s hinted that this isn’t Setsuna’s dream, but is instead a vision being presented to Towa by the Tree of Ages itself.

 Like I said, there’s a lot to unpack here.
-Here, we get yet another hint that Miroku was traveling the countryside and helping someone out.
+We get yet another hint that Miroku was traveling the countryside and helping someone out.
 When it comes to Takechiyo, all we hear Jyubei do is ask if he’s leaving the young lord with him.
 So, it appears Takechiyo is a lord of some kind.
 Hopefully more backstory will be revealed later for Takechiyo so we can better understand what happened here.
 There’s also a reference to Hachi here, so perhaps Takechiyo has some kind of connection with Hachi?
 Jyubei mentions that if Takechiyo stays there, he’ll have to be put to work, and he can’t treat him like he did before.
 There seems to be some kind of connection that Jyubei has with Takechiyo’s people, and hopefully this will be another one of the mysteries resolved by the end of the series.

 Now we get a strong hint as to why Moroha has no knowledge of her parents.
 We see that Kagome tearfully sends Moroha away, but we don’t see where Hachi takes Moroha.
 And there’s also the question of what exactly happened here.
 Were Inuyasha and Kagome fighting Sesshomaru and Kirinmaru, or were they gathering to defeat some other foe?
 Again, while this dream kind of gives an answer to one of the questions that the audience has had about Moroha, it’s opened up even more questions.